Skip to the main content.

 Fire Extinguisher Training

-Regardless of the instruction method, what is covered does not waver and includes more fire safety information outside of using an extinguisher.
+Regardless of the instruction method, training covers fire safety information outside of using an extinguisher.
 Training can include;

 • learning how to outline a fire prevention plan